-Emory Student Health Services, Counseling and Psychological Services, and the Office of Health Promotion are inclusive with safe space trained staff.
-The Respect Program, the which works to prevent and respond to sexual assault and relationship violence, is inclusive of all people and relationships as well.
+Emory Student Health Services, Counseling and Psychological Services (CAPS), and the Office of Health Promotion are inclusive with safe space trained staff.
+The Respect Program, which works to prevent and respond to sexual assault and relationship violence, is inclusive of all people and relationships as well.

 The Office of LGBT Life maintains an ongoing working relationship with CAPS.
 Two CAPS liaisons meet regularly with our staff.
 The current CAPS liaisons are Barbara Emmanuel (email@example.com) and Sadie Forsythe (firstname.lastname@example.org).
-You can also see who in Student Health and CAPS is safe space trained on our allies page or call CAPS to request an LGBT friendly counselor.
-For trans* specific health resources, please refer to our trans* resources page.
+Feel free to make an appointment with CAPS and request someone who Safe Space trained.

-Sexual health supplies are available in the Office of LGBT Life as well as Student Health.
+Sexual health supplies for all students are available in the Office of LGBT Life as well as Student Health.
 Confidential HIV testing is available in Student Health.